Tight Complexity Bounds for Counting Generalized Dominating Sets in Bounded-Treewidth Graphs Part I: Algorithmic Results: Faster Algorithms for Structured Pairs

 Observe that \cref{thm:main-alg-m-str} is concerned with the decision version of the problem, and not the counting version.
 The reason is that we find it more convenient to first explain the algorithm for the decision version, and explain afterward how to modify the algorithm for the counting version.
 Also observe that, for the decision version, we obtain a linear bound on the running time in terms of the number of vertices, whereas for the counting version, we only have a polynomial bound.
+Finally, note that $\allMax$ only depends on $(\sigma,\rho)$, and thus, the term $2^{(\allMax)^{\Oh(1)}}$ is a fixed constant for any specific \srDomSet problem.

 We prove \cref{thm:main-alg-m-str} in two steps.
 First, we obtain structural insights and an upper bound on the number of states that need to be maintained during the run of the dynamic programming algorithm.
 Second, we then show how to efficiently merge such states using a fast convolution-based algorithm.